+Data in Table 1 shows that the tensile strength of the revulcanized rubber varies from 4.6 to 10.7 MPa.
+Run 7 gives the highest tensile strength with incubation time and % (w/v) GTR set at 4 hours and 4 % (w/v) GTR respectively, which is also the middle point of the tested range.
+The second highest reading was observed in run 5 which was set at similar condition to run 7.
+The lowest reading was obtained from run 11 where incubation time was set for 6 hours and 6% (w/v) GTR, and the tensile strength was found to be less than half compared to the highest.
+For comparison, a control sample, which has not been devulcanized, but was revulcanized, gave the strength of 6.4 MPa.

 From the ANOVA analysis shown in Table 2, it was found that the model F-value of 5.76 is large and implies that the model is significant.
 The significance of each factor was evaluated based on the p-value data [11].
 The term with p-value less than 0.0500 indicates that the model term is significant and in this study, the quadratic term of both factors; A2, and B2 were considered as significant terms.
 The lack-of-fit value of 0.18 was high and considered as insignificant with respect to pure error.
 The R-squared value (0.7935) for this model can be considered as high and that this model could predict about 79.35 percent of response variability under the experimental data.
 The value of adjusted-R2 was 0.6558 indicates that the model has 65.56 percent of flexibility in comparing the explanatory power of regression models that contain different numbers of predictors.
 The adjusted-R2 and the predicted-R2 having less than 0.2 in difference, shows that there is a reasonable agreement between the two data.
 A high adequate precision (6.1455) obtained shows that the model can be used to navigate the design space.